near/near-cli-rs/docs/GUIDE.en.md

    or display in base64 format to send:

-   - _display - Print only base64 encoded transaction for JSON RPC input and exit_
+   - _display - Print only the signed transaction in base64 encoding.
+We will use it to send it later. ([Example](#send-signed-transaction---send-a-signed-transaction): near transaction send-signed-transaction 'EQAAAHZvb...' ...)_

 ### Command groups